 Create a new feature branch in the repository

-featurebranch to work on it.
+Switch to the feature branch to work on it.

-List the branches again with the
+You can list the branches again with the

 Commit the change to the feature branch:

 Switch back to the

 View the Source page of your repository in Bitbucket.
 You should see both the

-Branch a Mercurial repo
+Create a Mercurial branch

 Create a new feature branch in the repository.